Before starting this rough opinion about Hi-Fi cables and connectors, I want to get some stuff out of the way.

 Analogue unbalanced signal connections: You should keep cables as short as possible.

-Analogue digital signal connections: You can use ferrite beads to clean RFI noise from the signal but besides that its only 1s and 0s and DAC don’t process RFI noise.
+Analogue digital signal connections: You can use ferrite beads to clean RFI noise from the signal but besides that its only 1s and 0s and DACs don’t process RFI noise.

 Speaker and headphone cables: You don’t need oxygen free copper because today that metal already has a lot of purity in its standard production.
 Also keep cables as short as possible, because they are also affected by external noise, long cables will have more resistance and amps don’t like that.